-London fire: Fire safety risk inspections pointless, says expert - BBC News
+High-rise fire safety tests 'pointless'

 But, Prof Dix said people in tower blocks with a high risk should not panic as he did not trust the reliability of the reports.

-Legally, a sufficient FRA is required on all buildings, however, there is no fixed period for a review, although they must be updated if materials used in the building are changed.
+Legally, a sufficient FRA is required on all buildings in England, however, there is no fixed period for a review, although they must be updated if materials used in the building are changed.

 Each assessment is also subjective to the experience of the person carrying out the check.